gambiolo/lowtech-portfolio/index.md

-### Mix of press articles illustrated and/or witten by yours trully, this is just 30% of the stuff that I found online, the rest is mainly on paper or books I rode, or have have disapear from the Web2...soon web3, cannot wait to reclaim all the jpeg stollen from 15 years of hustling.
+### Mix of press articles illustrated and/or witten by yours trully, this is just 30% of the stuff that I found online, the rest is mainly on paper or books I wrote before 2021:

 https://detours.canal.fr/avec-les-makers-de-burning-man/